Terrarium substrates are the well-balanced diet that forms the foundation of your system.

 Cons

-Pumice is another type of volcanic glass that’s more of a gravel than its foamy white counterpart.
+Pumice is a type of volcanic glass thatโs more of a smooth gravel.

 Often used in the bonsai industry, pumice has a lightweight honeycomb structure and an open porous exterior, making it an excellent soil aerator and moisture retainer.